 The Welsh National Language Technologies Portal provides ready-made Welsh models, and scripts for training them from the Mozilla Welsh CommonVoice data.
 Visit the ‘Releases’ pages within the GitHub pages to read more and to download the models themselves:

 We use the Welsh DeepSpeech models within our Macsen app for recognizing questions or simple commands.

 The following packages were used in the past to try and realize Welsh speech recognition:

 Kaldi-ASR (http://kaldi-asr.org) has grown in popularity in recent years as an open source speech recognition implementation kit.
 It provides improvements and better licensing and commercialization flexibility than any other kit.
 It also provides for training acoustic models with neural networks.
 As a result there is a great increase in its use by researchers, developers and companies.

 Here is the training environment resource for Welsh language and acoustic models with Kaldi:

 Kaldi Cymraeg is used within our ‘Macsen’ Welsh language voice assistant project:

 The HTK (Hidden Markov Model Speech Recognition Toolkit) from Cambridge University has been a foundation for speech recognition research since the 90s.
 It has been successfully applied to implement Welsh language speech recognition with the following resources:

-Julius is a large vocabulary continuous speech recognition decoder.
+Julius is an LVCSR (‘large vocabulary continuous speech recognition’) speech recognition operating system only.
 Julius is used to put the HTK acoustic models to use

 Further Speech Recognition Development